jamesplease/redux-resource/docs/guides/labels.md

 //
 ```

-When the request succeeds, you will dispatch the following action:
+When the request succeeds, you dispatch the following action:

 ```js
 import { actionTypes } fom 'resourceful-redux';